pierrickmartino/walletexplorer/README.md

 ## Backlog
 * Ability to import a flat file from UBS eBanking
+* Bug - User avatar changes when we navigate between menu items
 * Auto-creation for new account from an importation if needed
 * Header view - Add a total amount
 * Header view - Add a date analysis (from 01.01.2017 to now)